ThePapaw/psmc-19/README.md

 If you have issues, please post them here.
 All items are still being developed and should only be used for testing purposes.

-If yo have found this work helpful, let me know!
-PLEASE consider buying me a cup of coffee, I would really appreciate it (via PayPal donation:  https://bit.ly/3MO7PYp).
+If you have found any of my efforts useful, PLEASE consider buying me a cup of coffee, I would really appreciate it (via PayPal donation:  https://bit.ly/3MO7PYp).

 -Enjoy!<BR>
 	The Papaw